-Before I get to talk about angry people, let me share with you a story.
+Before I get to talking about angry people, let me share with you a story.

-Once upon a time, certain kids were playing on a beach.
+Once upon a time, some kids were playing on a beach.
 They were busy making castles and other structures in the sand.
-Some were better equipped than the others.
-They had shovels, buckets, mugs and other tools.
+Some were better equipped than others.
+They had shovels, buckets, mugs, and other tools.
 They spent several hours building their castles.

-One of them was not interested in erecting structures, he was simply observing.
-Later in the afternoon, as others moved towards completing their castles, he could not resist the temptation to just stomp on them, to flatten the whole thing with one mighty kick.
-And kick he did blasting one of the castles.
+One of them was not interested in erecting structures, he was simply observing them.
+Later in the afternoon, as the others moved towards completing their castles, he could not resist the temptation to stomp on them, to flatten the whole lot with one mighty kick.
+And kick he did blasting the castles.

 Before leaving, they gleefully trampled on each other’s castles.
-After doing so for a few minutes, after reducing to ground their whole day’s worth of labor, they went home.
+After doing so for a few minutes, after reducing to sand their whole day’s worth of labor, they went home.

-The lonely, beaten up kid sat at a distance thinking was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he did not build?
-How come the same action he performed triggered anger in others whereas it welled up joy when they did it themselves, he thought.
+The lonely, beaten-up kid sat at a distance thinking, was it his action that was wrong or the timing, or did he get beaten because he had no right to destroy what he had not built?
+How come the same action he performed triggered anger in others whereas it brought joy when they did it themselves? he thought.

 Let us not judge anyone’s actions in the above story for a moment.
-Let us simply reflect on the meaning in the story.
+Let us simply reflect on the meaning of the story.
 No matter what you are defending, it is no more permanent than a sandcastle.
-While discipline may be necessary, anger can only ever be supported by an excuse, you may justify it somehow, the truth is it hurts both the doer and the recipient.
+While discipline may be necessary, anger can only ever be supported by an excuse.
+You may justify it somehow, but the truth is, it hurts both the doer and the recipient.

 As I indicated in my previous post, let me help you understand different types of angry people.

-They mainly fall in three categories, as follows:
+They mainly fall into three categories, as follows:

 1. The Stone Sculptor

-Think of engraving a line in the rock using a chisel.
+Think of engraving a line in rock using a chisel.
 It will stay there forever.
 Anger in some is like that line in the rock.
-Circumstances, occurrences and incidents in their life and their own outlook towards such situations leave them angry.
-They are not able to forget what they went through, and they are unable to forgive the ones who wronged them, as a result they hold anger and negativity in their hearts.
+Circumstances, occurrences, and incidents in their life and their own outlook towards such situations leave them angry.
+They are not able to forget what they went through, and they are unable to forgive the ones who wronged them, as a result, they hold anger and negativity in their hearts.

 2. The Sand Sculptor

 Angry ones of this type are more common in our world.
-Envisage drawing a line on the sand, no matter how deep or how thick, it is not permanent.
-Irrespective of how firm the wall of a sand castle, one wave and it is washed ashore.
-Similarly, there are many who get angry but they do not keep anger in their heart, they let it go.
+Envisage drawing a line in the sand, no matter how deep or how thick, it is not permanent.
+Irrespective of how firm the wall of a sandcastle is, one wave and it is washed ashore.
+Similarly, there are many who get angry but they do not keep anger in their hearts, they let it go.

-While frenzied, they may build castles of thoughts, of decisions, but one wave of bliss, a tide of good times, an act of apology, a show of remorse from the offender, and they immediately bring down their walls and go back to their usual happy self.
-Wise ones keep their kind hearts pure enough to not become sculptors of the stone, they may get angry but they let it go.
-Ultimately, it causes no damage to the sand, the lines get wiped off, the structures get demolished in no time.
+While frenzied, they may build castles of thoughts, of decisions, but one wave of bliss, a tide of good times, an act of apology, a show of remorse from the offender, and they immediately bring down their walls and go back to their usual, happy self.
+The wise ones keep their kind hearts pure enough to not become sculptors of stone, they may get angry but they let it go.
+Ultimately, it causes no damage to the sand, the lines are wiped away, and the structures are demolished in no time.

 3. The Surfer